ashankv/speech-music-player/DEVELOPMENT.md

     4. _skip_, skips to the next song.
     5. _previous_, goes to the previous song.
     6. _shuffle_, plays a random song.
 These are all controlled on click of the mic button in the UI.
+Furthermore, you can now press 'P' to pause, and 'T' to toggle push to talk.
+All code has been thoroughly documented, and all files have been updated accordingly.